Sunday, August 30, 2015

 And for my upcoming recipe of Spam Masubi (like a serving of sushi fish on rice, with a soy sauce flavored and fried slab of Spam) you also add a little sugar and rice vinegar to turn Sticky Rice into flavored Sushi Rice.

 My favorite side of a Hawaiian Plate Lunch is creamy Macaroni Salad.
 It obscenely simple to do.
-Just cook dried macaroni following the package directions, cool it down, then mix in mayo, finally season with salt and pepper.
+Just cook dried macaroni following the package directions, cool it down, then mix in mayo, and finally season with salt and pepper.

 Some Hawaiian restaurants make it with shredded carrot, so you can add some, for extra crunch.

 When you order the typical Hawaiian Plate Lunch, it comes with two scoops of Sticky Rice and one scoop of Macaroni Salad.
 I like to reverse that.
-I prefer more cool Macaroni Salad.
+I prefer a more cool Macaroni Salad.

 Typical Kalua Pig Plate Lunch